 References are important from a company’s point of view.
 References could be a blog, a news item, a whitepaper, or any informative material that might help the company to better understand the vulnerability and its fix.

 A security audit report is prepared by a team of security auditors (Internal or External) who performs an audit on businesses or their websites to ensure that the business is compliant with the industry standards and regulations.

 In most cases, organizations hire external security auditors to perform an audit, and they prepare a security audit report.

-External security auditors are a very important aspect to any organization opting for a security audit by a third-party vendor.
-Organization should consider a well-known or reputed vendor that has prior experience and trust factor in the industry.
+External security auditors are a very important aspect of any organization opting for a security audit by a third-party vendor.
+The organization should consider a well-known or reputed vendor that has prior experience and trust factor in the industry.